-The English Department is a diverse and welcoming community comprised of 48 faculty members, 6 staff members, 700 undergraduate majors, and 110 MA/Ph.D and 75 MFA candidates.
-We combine the strengths of a liberal arts college with a major research University: our smaller classes facilitate substantive discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.
-Both our faculty and graduate students have been recognized as distinguished teachers, writers, and researchers.
+The UMass Amherst English Department is a diverse and welcoming community.
+We combine the strengths of a liberal arts college with a major research University.
+Our smaller classes facilitate substantive discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.

 Graduate Studies at the Department of English

 With a distinguished faculty of scholars and writers, a diverse and energetic cohort of graduate students, a rich array of resources in the Five College community, and an unusually strong commitment to job placement and professionalization, the Graduate Studies Program at the Department of English draws outstanding students from every state and from around the world.

 Oxford Summer Seminar

 Started by Professor Ernest Hofer back in 1966, the Oxford Seminar is the oldest running U.S. program in Oxford.
 It still sends 40-50 students to live and study in Trinity College for a six week-stint that most alumni still consider one of the most memorable of their lives.

 "The course exposed me to new forms of theater, exciting shows, and the beautiful city of Edinburgh…This was a great educational opportunity, a unique experience I will not soon forget." - Colie Lemay, 2014 Edinburgh Festival Course participant